How to Wire a 240V Electric Garage Heater

 - What are the main NEC requirements for electric garage heater wiring?

 - The primary NEC requirements for garage heaters are found in NEC Article 424.
-Key rules include treating the heater as a continuous load (sizing the circuit at 125% of the heater’s ampacity), using a dedicated circuit (which is common practice and strongly recommended), providing a disconnect within sight of the unit, and ensuring proper equipment grounding conductor sizing.
+Key rules include treating the heater as a continuous load (sizing the circuit at 125% of the heater’s ampacity), using appropriate conductor types for the location, providing a disconnecting means, and ensuring proper equipment grounding conductor sizing per NEC Table 250.122.

 - How do I determine the correct wire gauge for a 240V heater?